-\chaaaaai{In this section, we demonstrate the additional advantage of K-image mixing augmentation in terms of adversarial robustness.
-We selected each of a classification model (ResNet-50) trained by Baseline (w/o augmentation), CutMix, DCutMix and Saliency-DCutMix using ImageNet training dataset.
-To evaluate adversarial robustness against more diverse types of attack, we consider not only white-box attack as in \citet{yun2019cutmix}, but also gray- and black-box attack \cite{(input_transform)guo2017countering}.
-The detailed experimental settings for adversarial attack are proposed in the SM.
 Table \ref{table:adversarial} shows top-1 accuracy on given adversarial examples generated by each attack.
-As also proposed in \citet{yun2019cutmix}, the model trained with CutMix shows better adversarial robustness compared to \jhnips{the Baseline case} against all types of attack.
-DCutMix achieves more improved adversarial robustness against gray- and black-box attacks compared to CutMix, however, it was not against white-box attack.
-Note that white-box attack is the most powerful attack among three types of attack.
-In this point, we hypothesized that the label noise issue of DCutMix causes degradation of adversarial robustness against the strong attack (white-box), and this hypothesis was indirectly confirmed through experiments on Saliency-DCutMix.
-We clearly observe that saliency map guided DCutmix (Saliency-DCutmix) further strengthens adversarial robustness over both CutMix and DCutMix against all types of attack.}
+As proposed in \cite{yun2019cutmix}, a model trained with CutMix exhibits better adversarial robustness than the baseline case against all types of attacks.
+DCutMix achieves more improved adversarial robustness against gray- and black-box attacks compared to CutMix.
+However, this was not the case against the white-box attack.
+Notably, the white-box attack is the most powerful attack among the attacks.
+We hypothesized that the label noise problem associated with DCutMix degrades adversarial robustness against a strong attack (white-box), and this hypothesis was indirectly confirmed through experiments on Saliency-DCutMix.
+We observed that saliency-map-guided DCutmix (Saliency-DCutmix) has stronger adversarial robustness than CutMix and DCutMix for all types of attacks.

-\jhnips{ For more sophisticated investigation of robustness towards input data distribution shift, we evaluated accuracy of augmentation methods on ImageNet-A dataset \citep{hendrycks2021natural}.
-ImageNet-A contains natural adversarial examples which cause an ImageNet-pretrained model to wrongly classify without any adversarial attacks.
-In Table \ref{table:adversarial}, we found that performance tendency on ImageNet-A is similar to that of adversarially attacked ImageNet; CutMix showed better accuracy compared to Baseline and DCutMix case.
-Meanwhile, Saliency-DCutMix further improved accuracy of CutMix, showing better generalization on natural adversarial examples and hence better robustness on input data distribution shift.
-We also tested robustness towards the out-of-distribution (OOD) samples with ImageNet-O dataset \citep{hendrycks2021natural}, where we found that augmentation techniques hardly strengthen robustness towards OOD examples (See Table 3 in SM), as reported in \citet{hendrycks2021natural}. }
+For a more sophisticated investigation of robustness against shifts in input data distribution, we evaluated the accuracy of augmentation methods on the ImageNet-A dataset \cite{hendrycks2021natural}. this dataset contains natural adversarial examples, which cause the wrong classification in an ImageNet-pre-trained model without any adversarial attacks.
+In Table \ref{table:adversarial}, we found that the performance tendency on ImageNet-A is similar to that of adversarially attacked ImageNet.
+CutMix exhibited better accuracy than the baseline case and DCutMix.
+Meanwhile, Saliency-DCutMix improved the CutMix accuracy, exhibiting better generalization on natural adversarial examples and, hence, better robustness on the input data distribution shift.